-Beginning again in January 2026, on the third Saturday of each month, we are inviting community members to present programs or projects in their fields of study.
+Beginning again in January 2026, one Saturday of each month, we are inviting community members to present programs or projects in their fields of study.
 These programs or projects should be family-friendly (though they may focus on a specific age range) and should focus on either science or art.

-STEAM Saturdays are from 10:00-12:00 at Kaleidoscope Hancock (417 Quincy) and include simultaneous programs: art is in our Indigo classroom. and science is in our Thistle classroom.
-Families may move freely between the classrooms.
+STEAM Saturdays are from 10:00-12:00 at Kaleidoscope Hancock (417 Quincy) and include simultaneous art and science programs in our Indigo classroom.
+Families may move freely between the activities.

 This event is free to anyone in the community, with optional donations to Kaleidoscope.

-2025 STEAM Saturdays were supported by a grant from the Keweenaw Community Foundation.
+2026 STEAM Saturdays are supported by a grant from the Keweenaw Community Foundation.

 Catherine Hiltunen is the owner of Magic Kiln Studio in Hancock.
 Before opening the Magic Kiln, Catherine was an elementary school teacher in Texas.
 She has worked in the community for over 8 years providing a place where families can be creative.
 She has also coordinated with Great Explorations after school, summer programs to bring art projects to the schools, and has offered workshops and art classes through her studio.